I dig wood.

 Life in the virtual world left me without connections to my blue collar roots.
 I was missing the meaningful connection that sweat, physical labor and the need to express myself through creation gave.
 My mother is an accomplished wood carver, my father a capable carpenter and cabinet maker.
 My destiny seems predetermined.

-I started turning in 2004 with my father; it was a great way for us to reconnect and achieve.
+I started turning in 2003 with my father; it was a great way for us to reconnect and achieve.
 Wood bowls are my favorite thing to make.
 They represent family, the breaking of bread, community, and craftsmanship.
 Largely a forgotten and dying art, woodturning has a rich and ancient history that I hope to carry forward to the next generation.
-I’m largely self-taught, but have been fortunate to study under some fantastic local woodturners via a local mentoring club.
-I’m inspired by other pro turners: Jean-Francois Escoulen, Mike Mahoney, Andi Wolfe, Jim Burrowes, Barb Crockett, and Alan Lacer.
+I’m largely self-taught, but have been fortunate to study under some fantastic local woodturners via a local mentoring club The Central Ohio Woodturners.

-I teach introductory woodturning classes at Woodcraft Columbus.
-My workshop is currently located at Junctionview Studios in Columbus, Ohio where I produce my work and sell during open houses and events.
-You can also see more of my work available for purchase at my Etsy Store.
-For more information, check my Schedule for event, class, and show dates, or heck – just hit the contact link and chat with me via email or twitter.
+I teach introductory woodturning classes at Woodcraft Columbus and in my Studio at the Columbus Idea Foundry.
+For more information on classes, shows and demonstrations, check my for event, class, and show dates, or heck – just hit the contact link and chat with me via email or twitter.